pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

     type: string
     default: '1.4'
   optimistic:
     description: Enable or disable optimistic mode for actuators (switch/light).
 Set this to true if no state feedback from actuators is possible.
-Home Assistant will assume that the command succeeded and change state.
+Open Peer Power will assume that the command succeeded and change state.
     required: false
     type: integer
     default: false
   retain:
-    description: Enable or disable retain flag for published messages from Home Assistant when using the MQTT gateway.
+    description: Enable or disable retain flag for published messages from Open Peer Power when using the MQTT gateway.
     required: false
     type: integer
     default: true
 {% endconfiguration %}

 <div class='note'>
-Not all features of MySensors 2.x are supported by Home Assistant yet.
+Not all features of MySensors 2.x are supported by Open Peer Power yet.
 As more features are added, they will be described here in the documentation.
 Go to the MySensors platform pages under "related components" to see what message types are currently supported.
 </div>

 If you are using an original Arduino as a serial gateway, the port will be named `ttyACM*`.
 The exact number can be determined with the command shown below.